-----

 History of GNU/Linux Operating systems

-The first programmable electronic general-purpose digital computer, ENIAC (Electronic Numerical Integrator and Computer), did not have an operating system, was programmed using cables and switches because it didn't have memory for storing programs and used decimal representation of numbers, instead of binary.
+The first programmable electronic general-purpose digital computer, ENIAC (Electronic Numerical Integrator and Computer), did not have an operating system, was programmed by connecting cables and setting switches because it didn't have memory for storing programs and used decimal representation of numbers, instead of binary.
 Stored-program computers were developed later and initially they didn't have operating systems (^) either:

 On the first computers, with no operating system, every program needed the full hardware specification to run correctly and perform standard tasks, and its own drivers for peripheral devices like printers and punched paper card readers.
 The growing complexity of hardware and application programs eventually made operating systems a necessity for everyday use.